Home/Educators/Celebrate Pythagorean Theorem Day: 7 Fun Classroom Ideas

 Don’t forget to set aside time for students to reflect on what they have learned and discuss its application in everyday life scenarios.
 Some questions to spark their thinking:

-- How do we use this equation in real world applications?
+• How do we use this equation in real-world applications?

-With these discussions, it’ll give students an opportunity to reflect on their learning, and see how mathematics can be relevant to their everyday lives.
+With these discussions, it’ll give students an opportunity to reflect on their learning and see how mathematics can be relevant to their everyday lives.

-Feel free to adjust and adapt these activities to best suit the needs and interests of your students.
+These are just a few ideas to get you started.
+Feel free to adapt these activities to best suit the needs and interests of your students!